Living in the Cloud

 Leaving a CSP

-Another aspect of cost is disentanglement.
+Another aspect of cost is entanglement.
 If you become dissatisfied with your cloud-service provider for whatever reason (cost escalation, feature/need misalignment, performance decline, up-time issues, CSP change of strategy, etc.) then leaving could be an arduous affair.

 Loss of data autonomy